 We already saw in this article that it was possible to store a REFERENCE to a function in a variable.
-Therefore, it was to be expected that we can also pass a function as a parameter to another function.
+Well, as expected, we can also pass a function as a parameter to another function.

-Passing references to functions as parameters to another function simply means that the “receiving” function can accept REFERENCES to other functions as arguments.
-(Of course, there is also the possibility of returning a function as return).
+Passing references to functions as parameters to another function simply means that the “receiving” function can accept REFERENCES to other functions as arguments. (of course, there is also the possibility of returning a function via return).

 This allows the receiving function to use the function it receives as a parameter.
-Whether by invoking it directly, storing it for later use, passing it to another function, or even doing nothing with it.
-Ultimately, it can do whatever it wants with it (as if it were any other parameter).
+Whether by invoking it directly, storing it for later use, passing it itself to another function, or even doing nothing with it.
+In short, it can do with it whatever it wants (as if it were any other parameter).

-Why would someone want to pass a function to another?
-Well, because it allows for very interesting things.
-Mainly, it allows us to write more general and reusable functions, since they can work with different behaviors specified by the referenced function.
+Why would anyone want to pass a function to another?
+Because it allows for very interesting things.
+Mainly, it allows us to write more general and reusable functions, as they can work with different behaviors specified by the referenced function.

-In short, as a mechanism, it is the milk foundation for creating powerful and reusable tools.
-It might take you some time to get used to them, but the effort is worth it.
-So let’s see its use with a couple of examples.
+In short, as a mechanism, it is the bee’s knees foundation for making powerful and reusable tools.
+It might take you a bit to get used to them, but the effort is worth it.
+So let’s see their use with a couple of examples.

 Use Cases for Function References

-For example, imagine you have a function that iterates over the elements of a collection.
-Moreover, the way to iterate through it is complex, so you would like to reuse that code as much as possible.
+One example, imagine you have a function that iterates through the elements of a collection.
+Furthermore, the way to iterate is complex, so you want to reuse that code as much as possible.

-Now you want to use your function to iterate through the collection and perform an action on the elements that meet a criterion.
-We can reuse your recorre_coleccion function by also passing the criterio function and the action function to be performed.
+Now you want to use your function to iterate through the collection and execute an action on the elements that meet a criterion.
+We can reuse your iterate_collection function if we also pass it the criterion function and the action function to perform.

 function recorre_coleccion(criterio, action)